MicrosoftLearning/mslearn-fabric/Instructions/Labs/15-design-scalable-semantic-models.md

     *Lastly, it’s not possible to achieve a combination of filters in the one visual.
 For example, it’s not possible to combine sales ordered and sales shipped in the same visual without creating a measure.
 You will create that measure in the next exercise.*

 ## Explore other relationship functions

-In this exercise, you will work with other DAX relationship functions.

-### Explore other relationship functions

 In this task, you will work with the CROSSFILTER and TREATAS functions to modify relationship behavior during calculations.